mhays705/task-manager/README.md

 # UTracker - Task Manager Application

 ## Project Overview
 UTracker is a robust web-based task management application designed to help users organize their tasks effectively.
 Built with Spring Boot, Thymeleaf, and Bootstrap, UTracker provides a user-friendly interface for creating, updating, and managing tasks.
-This project demonstrates my ability to develop full-stack applications using modern web technologies.
+This project showcases my ability to develop full-stack applications using modern web technologies.

-**Note**: UTracker is still a work in progress, and I plan to add more features and improvements in the future.
+**Note**: UTracker is a work in progress, and I plan to add more features and improvements in the future.

 ## Key Features
-- **User Registration & Authentication**: Secure user registration and login functionality using Spring Security and BCrypt password hashing.
+- **User Registration & Authentication**:
+  - Secure user registration and login functionality using Spring Security with BCrypt password hashing.
 - **Task Management**:
-  - Create new tasks with details such as name, start date, due date, and status.
+  - Create tasks with details such as name, start date, due date, and status.
   - Update existing tasks or mark them as complete.
-  - Delete tasks when no longer needed.
+  - Delete tasks that are no longer needed.
 - **Role-Based Access Control**:
   - User roles (User, Admin) ensure appropriate access to features and data.
-  - Admins can manage all users and their tasks, while regular users can manage their own tasks.
+  - Admins can manage all users and their tasks, while regular users can only manage their own tasks.
+- **Responsive Design**:
-- **Responsive Design**: Mobile-friendly UI built with Bootstrap for a seamless user experience across devices.
+  - Mobile-friendly UI built with Bootstrap for a seamless user experience across devices.
+- **Data Validation**:
-- **Data Validation**: Implemented input validation to ensure data integrity and improve user experience.
+  - Input validation to ensure data integrity and enhance user experience.

 ## Technologies Used

-### IDEs Used:
+### IDEs
-- **IntelliJ**: Used for the Java development due to phenomenal utility and support for Java.
+- **IntelliJ**: For Java development, leveraging its excellent utility and support for Spring Boot.
-- **VS Code**: Used for HTML development due to better support and utility for HTML files.
+- **VS Code**: For HTML and CSS development, providing better support for web technologies.

-### Backend:
+### Backend
-- **Spring Boot**: Provides a simplified framework for creating production-ready, enterprise-level applications.
+- **Spring Boot**: Simplifies the creation of production-ready applications with minimal configuration.
-- **Spring Data JPA**: Handles ORM and simplifies database access with repositories and entity management.
+- **Spring Data JPA**: Manages ORM and database access through repositories.
-- **Spring Security**: Ensures authentication and role-based access control.
+- **Spring Security**: Ensures secure authentication and role-based access control.
-- **Spring Validation**: Handles data validation.
+- **Spring Validation**: Provides robust data validation mechanisms.
-- **Lombok**: Reduces boilerplate code with annotations like `@Getter`, `@Setter`, `@NoArgsConstructor`, and `@AllArgsConstructor` to manage data model classes more efficiently.
+- **Lombok**: Reduces boilerplate code in data model classes with annotations like `@Getter`, `@Setter`, and `@NoArgsConstructor`.
 - **MySQL**: Primary database for data persistence.
-- **Hibernate**: ORM used for mapping.
+- **Hibernate**: Facilitates ORM mapping for database interactions.

-### Frontend:
+### Frontend
-- **Thymeleaf**: Template engine for rendering dynamic content in HTML views.
+- **Thymeleaf**: Template engine for rendering dynamic HTML content.
-- **Bootstrap**: Provides responsive design elements for a modern and mobile-friendly UI.
+- **Bootstrap**: Utilizes responsive design elements for a modern, mobile-friendly UI.
-- **Note**: HTML and CSS is probably not the greatest I learned as I went and am still learning.
-Project is more focused on the backend.
+- **Note**: HTML and CSS are areas I’m actively learning, so design may evolve over time.

-### Security:
+### Security
-- **BCrypt**: Used for password hashing to enhance security.
+- **BCrypt**: Utilized for secure password hashing.
-- **Spring Security**: Configured for user authentication and authorization.
+- **Spring Security**: Configured to manage user authentication and authorization effectively.

 ## Project Structure
-- **Controllers**: Manage HTTP requests and responses, directing traffic between the UI and services.
+- **Controllers**: Handle HTTP requests and responses, routing between the UI and services.
-- **Services**: Contain the core business logic, ensuring the application functions as intended.
+- **Services**: Encapsulate core business logic to ensure the application operates as intended.
-- **Repositories**: Interface with the database to handle data operations using Spring Data JPA.
+- **Repositories**: Interface with the database for data operations using Spring Data JPA.
-- **Entities**: Define the application's data models (e.g., `User`, `Task`, `Role`).
+- **Entities**: Define application data models (e.g., `User`, `Task`, `Role`).
-- **DTOs**: Data Transfer Objects to ensure secure and efficient data transfer between layers and avoid exposing sensitive information.
+- **DTOs**: Data Transfer Objects that secure and optimize data transfer between application layers.

 ## Layout Note
-The page layout and navigation bar were initially provided by a Bootstrap template, which streamlined the design process and facilitated the creation of a responsive user interface.
-Several customizations have been made to enhance the layout, including modifications to the color scheme, spacing, and component styles, ensuring the design aligns with the specific requirements of this application.
+The initial page layout and navigation bar were created using a Bootstrap template, allowing for a responsive design.
+Customizations have been made to the color scheme, spacing, and component styles to meet the application’s specific requirements.

 ## Getting Started
-To explore the features of UTracker, visit the registration page to create an account and log in to your dashboard.
-Here, you can manage your tasks and take advantage of the application's features.
+To explore UTracker, visit the registration page to create an account and log in to your dashboard.
+From there, you can manage your tasks and utilize the application's features.

 ## Future Enhancements
 - Implement user notifications for task reminders.
-- Integrate a calendar view for better task visualization.
+- Integrate a calendar view for enhanced task visualization.
 - Add functionality for recurring tasks.
-- Add JavaScript features when I learn it.
+- Incorporate JavaScript features as I learn more.
-- -Add sorting and pagination for tasks and users.
+- Implement sorting and pagination for tasks and users.
-- And more when thought of.
+- Additional features as ideas arise.

 ## Acknowledgements
-- Thanks to the open-source community for the libraries and tools that facilitated this project.
+- Thanks to the open-source community for the libraries and tools that have facilitated this project.
 - Inspired by the necessity for effective personal and team task management.